|lain 434601a5c3 Return private / direct posts on user timelines, too.||1 hour ago|

 config/prod.secret.exs.
 It will also create a

 sudo su postgres -c "psql -f config/setup_db.psql").
-It will setup a pleroma db user, database and will setup needed extensions that need to be set up once as superuser.
+It will create a pleroma db user, database and will setup needed extensions that need to be set up.
+Postgresql super-user privileges are only needed for this step.

 mix ecto.migrate to run the database migrations.
 You will have to do this again after certain updates.